 To promote and produce high caliber composition and performance of music by living American composers in a variety of venues throughout New York City, with an emphasis in Queens; to continue the tradition of chamber music in the 21st century; to foster a fully-engaged and fruitful collaborative spirit between composers and performers; to nurture connections with its audience through media outreach and engaging productions; to build new audiences for new music by bringing greater awareness to the general public through outreach, education, and scholarship.

 RAM began as solely a composers’ collective under the aegis of the Astoria Symphony in 2005 in order to give its member-composers performance opportunities with new music ensembles and individuals that hoped to share in a more collaborative creative process.
 Composers and musicians hoped for a process that was on-going, fully-engaged, and fruitful for both composer and performers.
 Encouraged by its growth over the next 3 years, RAM incorporated into its own 501(c)3 in 2009 and has been growing ever since.
 In 2012, RAM expanded its operations to produce the first ever Queens New Music Festival, presenting ensembles from around the country.
 In 2014, RAM formed the RAM Players, a roster of musicians dedicated to and seasoned in the music of RAM composers.
 RAM is one of the most active composer-performer consortiums in America presenting 3 concert programs every season and the Queens New Music Festival.
-In the past RAM has collaborated with groups such as the the Anubis Saxophone Quartet, Cadillac Moon Ensemble, Iktus Percussion, Lost Dog New Music Ensemble, and Parthenia, among others; as well as individual performers as the Svrček-Ojeda piano duo (Susan Svrček & Nelson Ojeda-Valdes), (h)artDrive electric guitar duo (Giacomo Baldelli & Nadav Lev), pianist Laura Barger, cellist Emily Brausa, violinist and violist Miranda Cuckson, and violinist Jessica Mathaes.
+In the past RAM has collaborated with groups such as the the Anubis Saxophone Quartet, Cadillac Moon Ensemble, Iktus Percussion, and Parthenia, among others; as well as individual performers as the Svrček-Ojeda piano duo (Susan Svrček & Nelson Ojeda-Valdes), (h)artDrive electric guitar duo (Giacomo Baldelli & Nadav Lev), pianist Laura Barger, cellist Emily Brausa, violinist and violist Miranda Cuckson, and violinist Jessica Mathaes.

 Queens New Music Festival